rozek/notes-on-gundb/README.md

 If a message shall be published once for multiple users with different key pairs, an approach can be used that has formerly be introduced by [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy):

-* create an arbitrary (meaningfully random) encryption key and (symmetrically) encrypt your message with it
+* create an arbitrary (practically random) encryption key and (symmetrically) encrypt your message with it
 * now asymmetrically encrypt the encryption key itself for every intended receiver
 * then publish both the encrypted message and all encrypted encryption keys

 The receivers now either have to

 * decrypt the encryption key made for them personally or
-* simple try to decrypt all given encryption keys until they succeed
+* simply try to decrypt all given encryption keys until they succeed

 before they can actually decrypt the message itself.
 The [Wiki](https://github.com/amark/gun/wiki/Snippets) contains an example for this use case.